-- The combined budget and appropriation ordinance for the 2019 calendar year was adopted on March 20, 2019.
+- The Executive Director submits to the Board of Commissioners a proposed operating budget for the calendar year commencing the following January 1.
+The operating budget includes proposed expenditures and the means of financing them. - Public hearings are conducted to obtain taxpayer comments. - The combined budget and appropriation ordinance for the 2020 calendar year was adopted on March 20, 2020.
 The budget is legally enacted by Board of Commissioners action.
 This is the amount reported as original budget.
 There was one budget amendment to the appropriation ordinance during the year. - The Board of Commissioners is authorized to transfer budgeted amounts between departments within any fund; however, any revisions that alter the total appropriation of any fund must be approved by the Board of Commissioners as a supplemental appropriation ordinance. - Budgets are adopted and formal budgetary integration is employed as a management control device during the year. - All budgets for these funds are adopted on a basis consistent with generally accepted accounting principles. - Budgetary authority lapses at year-end. - State law requires that "expenditures be made in conformity with appropriations/budget."
 As under the budget act, transfers between line items, departments and funds may be made by administrative action.
 The final budget reflects all amendments made.
 The level of legal control is at the fund level. - Budgets were adopted for the following funds: General, Recreation, Debt Service, Northern Illinois Special Recreation, and Capital Projects.